-Your Personal Best: A Magical Team Building Activity
+Using Your Personal Best as a Team Building Activity

 If this activity worked with police officers, it will work with your group, too.

 Picture this.
 The facilitator was asked to lead the final team-building activity of the day before drinks and dinner.
 The audience will have been in meetings since eight in the morning.
 The attendees would be police officers who are experts at what they call "cop faces," expressionless features that don't provide much information for the facilitator.

 The facilitator had to come up with a prize-winning team building activity to keep the group's attention and keep them involved in the process.

 Provide participants with a one-page handout that describes the task at hand.
 Groups such as police officers like to have the team building activity spelled out clearly on a handout.

 Ask the participants to think back over their careers and identify a moment when everything great about themselves was operating in high gear.
 Maybe it was an arrest they made after following weeks of leads and interviewing countless witnesses.
 Maybe it was a day when they saved a child from injury.
 Perhaps a violent offender was kept from injuring their partner.

 Whatever the circumstances, identify a moment that they believe they were performing at their personal best.
 (You will want to customize your examples for your group.)